wutz/hydra/README.md

 # Hydra

-A http proxy come from [axum](https://github.com/tokio-rs/axum/blob/main/examples/http-proxy/src/main.rs) with custom listen address.
+A http proxy base on [hyper](https://github.com/hyperium/hyper/blob/v0.14.20/examples/http_proxy.rs)

 ## How to use